New Zealand vs Republic of Singapore

 Which country has an easier skilled-migration route, New Zealand or Republic of Singapore?+

-New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route; Republic of Singapore’s Employment Pass (EP) is the dominant skilled route.
+New Zealand’s Skilled Migrant Category Resident Visa requires a salary of at least NZ$35/hour; Republic of Singapore’s Employment Pass (EP) requires SGD 5,600/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does New Zealand or Republic of Singapore have more visa routes without an employer sponsor?+